 Here’s the quick version:

 Matt lives in East Vancouver on səlil'wətaʔɬ (Tsleil-Waututh), Skwxwú7mesh (Squamish), and xʷməθkʷəy̓əm (Musqueam) territory, with his partner and daughters.
-He is currently co-directing Solid State Industries and has co-founded and directed many other community projects.
+He is currently co-directing Solid State Community Industries and has co-founded and directed many other community projects.
 He currently teaches with multiple universities, and continues to lecture globally.
-Matt's books and articles have been published on all six continents and translated into thirteen languages.
+Matt's books and articles have been published on all six continents and translated into fifteen languages.
 His most recent books are What a City is For: Remaking the Politics of Displacement (MIT Press, 2016), Global Warming and the Sweetness of Life (MIT, 2018, with Am Johal and Joe Sacco) and On This Patch of Grass: City Parks on Occupied Land (Fernwood, 2019, with Daisy Couture, Sadie Couture, Selena Couture, Erick Villagomez, Glen Coulthard and Denise Ferreira da Silva)

 Here’s the longer, narrative version if you need it (!)